aldebaran/qibuild/doc/getting_started.rst

 No specific configuration is needed, since this is the default behaviour.
 Enjoy!

-Configuring QiBuild for Eclipse CDT
+Configuring qiBuild for Eclipse CDT
 +++++++++++++++++++++++++++++++++++

 Eclipse supports having distinct directories for the source and the build, but